 - Walking is a great way to start (outside, in the mall or on a treadmill).
-Start with 10 minutes daily and add 5 minutes each week to a maximum of 30-60 minutes daily. - A stationary bike is also a great way to exercise especially if you listen to music or watch programs as mentioned above.
-Start low and go slow as mentioned above. - Strengthening exercises can include placing your hands on your hips while seated and then stand up from the chair (chair squats); holding small weights in your hands (like a can of soup) while raising your arms to your sides, to the front and shrugging your shoulders.
+Start with 10 minutes daily and add 5 minutes each week to a maximum of 30-60 minutes daily. - A stationary bike is also a great way to exercise especially if you listen to music or watch a program during your activity.
+Also, start low and go slow as mentioned above. - Always be able to carry on a conversation during activities ("talk test").
+Stop immediately and call 911 if you develop any chest pain, breathing trouble, lightheadedness or other unexplained symptoms. - Strengthening exercises can include placing your hands on your hips while seated and then stand up from the chair (chair squats); holding small weights in your hands (like a can of soup) while raising your arms to your sides, to the front and shrugging your shoulders.
 Then bend your arms at the elbows and lower them back down.
-Wall push ups involve facing the wall, placing your hands flat against the wall, lowering your body against the wall then pushing your body away from the wall returning to a near standing position (wall push ups).
+"Wall push ups" involve facing the wall, placing your hands flat against the wall, lowering your body against the wall then pushing your body away from the wall returning to a near standing position.

-What does God's Word have to say about exercise (taken from the NIV)?
+What does God's Word have to say about the importance of our health (taken from the NIV)?

-- † Physical training is of some value but godliness is of value for all things for this present life and the life to come (1 Timothy 4:8). - † Our body is a temple of the Holy Spirit and we are not our own.
+- † Physical training is of some value but godliness is of value for all things for this present life and the life to come (1 Timothy 4:8). - † We are temples of the living God (1 Corinthians 3:16). - † Our body is a temple of the Holy Spirit and we are not our own.
 We were bought with a price and must glorify God in our body.
-So, what we do with it and how we care for it is very important (1 Corinthians 5:19-20). - † We are temples of the living God (2 Corinthians 6:16 and 1 Corinthians 3:16).
+So, what we do with it and how we care for it is very important (1 Corinthians 6:19-20).

-Don't make this difficult.
-Seek out a good friend or loved one and discuss your desire to improve your life style including an increased in activity.
-Choose something you will likely enjoy and is safe and simple, done at a time and place that is convenient, regardless of the weather.
+Seek out a good friend or loved one and discuss your desire to improve your life style including an increase in activity.
+Choose something you will likely enjoy, is safe and simple, done at a time and place that is convenient, regardless of the weather.
 Then begin.
 Start low and go slow.
 Clear any health questions or concerns with your doctor.
 Report any unexplained symptoms or problems.
 Keep focused on the benefits and soon it will become a habit that will continue to pay you interest in the years to come.